THIS DATE IN HISTORY: July 20

 Video: Johnny Bower led Leafs to four Stanley Cup titles

 1978: Pavel Datsyuk is born in Sverdlovsk, Russia.
-The Detroit Red Wings select Datsyuk in the sixth round (No. 171) of the 1998 NHL Draft, but he doesn't come to North America until the start of the 2001-02 season, just in time to help them win the Stanley Cup for the third time in six seasons.
+The Detroit Red Wings select Datsyuk, a center, in the sixth round (No. 171) of the 1998 NHL Draft, but he doesn't come to North America until the start of the 2001-02 season, just in time to help them win the Stanley Cup for the third time in six seasons.
 Datsyuk becomes one of the League's elite two-way players, winning the Selke Trophy as the best defensive forward in 2008, 2009 and 2010.
 He also wins the Lady Byng Trophy four times in a row (2006-09).

 Datsyuk finishes his NHL career with 918 points (314 goals, 604 assists) in 953 games during 14 seasons.
 He has back-to-back 97-point seasons in 2007-08 (when the Red Wings win the Cup) and 2008-09 (when they lose Game 7 of the Final to the Pittsburgh Penguins).
 He also becomes one of the best in the NHL at the shootout, and the term "Datsyukian deke" is coined for some of his most spectacular moves in the tiebreaker.